SilvanBauer/FabricWebApi/README.md

 --- | ---
 . ./fabricweb.sh login | Login with username and password
 . ./fabricweb.sh register | Register a new user with username and password . ./fabricweb.sh request \[pattern\] | Call fabric and optionally specify the pattern used.
+A session can be specified during the command execution.
 Alternatively you can use `. ./fabricweb.sh`
-. ./fabricweb.sh users | Admin only function which let's you display the users in the database . ./fabricweb.sh recent | Admin only function which let's you display the 50 last requests and the users who made them
+. ./fabricweb.sh user | Get user json for current logged in user . ./fabricweb.sh users | Admin only function which let's you display the users in the database . ./fabricweb.sh recent | Admin only function which let's you display the 50 last requests and the users who made them . ./fabricweb.sh sessions | Admin only function to display current fabric sessions . ./fabricweb.sh wipesession | Admin only function to wipe a fabric session . ./fabricweb.sh block | Admin only function to block a user . ./fabricweb.sh unblock | Admin only function to unblock a user

 It is also possible to make a youtube summary by pasting a youtube link as the request.